3.11.13.40 Suspensions, demerits & reconnection

 If a job seeker fails to comply with the reconnection requirement within 4 weeks after it is notified, the job seeker's payment is cancelled.

-Example: Ben does not attend a scheduled WFD activity, and his JSP payment is suspended and a demerit is added to his record.
+Example: Ben does not attend a scheduled WFD activity.
 Ben receives an SMS telling him to contact his provider, which he does.
 Ben explains he was in a car crash on the way to his activity.
-His provider finds that he had a valid reason for not attending his appointment and removes his demerit.
-Because Ben contacted his provider within 5 days resolution time, Ben's payment is not suspended.
+His provider finds that he had a valid reason for not attending his activity.
+Because Ben contacted his provider within 5 days resolution time and gave a valid reason, Ben's payment is not suspended.

-Example: Jenny does not attend a scheduled provider appointment, her YA is suspended and a demerit is added to her record.
+Example: Jenny does not attend a scheduled provider appointment and her YA is suspended following resolution time.
 Jenny contacts her provider several days later and tells them she slept in.
-Jenny's provider finds that she did not have a valid reason for missing her appointment and re-books the appointment - Jenny's payment remains suspended until she attends that appointment.
+Jenny's provider finds that she did not have a valid reason for missing her appointment and schedules a reconnection appointment - Jenny's payment remains suspended until she attends that appointment.
 Jenny has now also accrued a demerit.

 Act reference: SS(Admin)Act section 42AF Compliance action for mutual obligation failures, section 42AL Payment suspension periods for mutual obligation failures and work refusal failures, section 42AM Reconnection requirements for mutual obligation failures and work refusal failures